-It prefers live insects as when insects trigger hairs on the surface of trap twice under 20 seconds, the leaf jaw closes quickly, trapping the inset inside.
+It prefers live insects as when insects trigger hairs on the surface of the trap twice under 20 seconds, the leaf jaw closes quickly, trapping the inset inside.

-If you’re planting it indoors and there is no insect or fly, you have to catch one, hold it with a tweezer, and manually activate the trigger to trick the plant that its live insect.
+If you’re planting it indoors and there is no insect or fly, you have to catch one, hold it with a tweezer, and manually activate the trigger to trick the plant that its a live insect.

 You can also feed it with dried bloodworms that you can buy from here and feed it once per week.
 Don’t try to feed it a slice of meat as it may cause the leaves to rot.

-If you’re feeding it manually, make sure the feed isn't larger than 1/3 size of the trap.
+If you’re feeding it manually, make sure the feed isn’t larger than 1/3 the size of the trap.

 It takes approximately 10 to 15 days for Venus flytrap to digest its feed.
 The trap will remain closed during the digestion process.
 It automatically opens once the digestion has completed.